frankwalbert/promoterVariants/README.md

 # promoterVariants
-Code, objects and annotations for Cheung, Renganaath et al, 2020
+Code, objects and annotations for Cheung, Renganaath, et al, 2020